w3c/wcag3/guidelines/groups/error-handling/correct-errors.md

 ---
 children:
-  - error-notification
+  - error-notifications-available
-  - error-suggestion
+  - error-suggestions-provided
-  - error-visibility
+  - redundant-cueing-in-errors-provided
-  - error-persists
+  - error-messages-persistent
-  - input-errors
+  - errors-associated
-  - error-location
+  - error-messages-collocated
 ---

 Users know about and can correct errors.